-USMS Rule USA Swimming/ YMCA NCAA NFHS Butterfly 101.3.3 The breaststroke kick may be used exclusively or interchangeably with the dolphin kick while doing the butterfly stroke at any time during the race.
-Only one breaststroke kick is permitted per arm pull, except that a single breaststroke kick is permitted prior to the turn and the finish without an arm pull.
-After the start and after each turn, a single breaststroke kick is permitted prior to the first arm pull.
+USMS Rule USA Swimming/ YMCA NCAA NFHS Butterfly 101.3.3 with the dolphin kidduring the race.
+Only except that a single be the finish without as ck while doing the buy one breaststroke kick breaststroke kick is per sively or interchangeably atterfly stroke at any time is permitted per arm pull, mitted prior to the turn and start and after each turn, a to the first arm pull.
 Breaststroke and Butterfly Turns and Finishes 101.2.4 101.3.4 101.3.5 No Difference No Difference The touch shall be made with both hands separated and simultaneously at, above, or below the water surface.
-Relays 101.7.3 102.9 Mixed relays shall consist of two male and two female swimmers, who may swim in any order.
-Relay swimmers who cannot exit the water quickly enough to prevent interference with automatic officiating equipment may hold on to the lane line until all relays have finished, allowing them to exit the pool more slowly or via the ladders at the conclusion of the race.
-In relay races involving in-the-water starts, a relay will be disqualified if the feet of the outgoing swimmer lose touch with the end of the course before the preceding teammate touches the wall.
-Inadvertent loss of contact is not grounds for disqualification if the outgoing swimmer corrects the foot position prior to the incoming swimmer touching the end of the course.
-The relay team shall be disqualified even if the swimmer in default returns to the original starting point at the wall after the pre- Age Determining Date 102.2 For short course meters and long course meters meets, the swimmer's age is determined as of December 31 of the year of competition.
-For short course yards meets, the swimmer's age is determined as of the last day of the meet (regardless of postponement).
+Relays 101.7.3 102.9 who may swim in Relay swimmers prevent interfere hold on to the l ing them to exit conclusion of the In relay races in qualified if the fe end of the course Inadvertent loss of outgoing swimmer swimmer touchir The relay team s fault returns to the any order. who cannot exit the nee with automatic of ane line until all related pool more slowly race. volving in-the-water state of the outgoing swape before the preceding to a contact is not grounder corrects the foot posing the end of the cours hall be disqualified events. water quickly enough to officiating equipment may ays have finished, alloward or via the ladders at the starts, a relay will be distimmer lose touch with the eammate touches the wall.
+Its for disqualification if the dition prior to the incoming e.
+Age Determining Date 102.2 age is determined as short course yards n of December 31 of th eters meets, the swimmer's be year of competition.
+For age is determined as of the ement).
 Lane Assignments 102.13.4 No Difference No Difference Swimmers must start and finish in their assigned lanes.
-Finish 101.5.4 No Difference The finish occurs when any part of the swim- mer's body touches the wall.
+Finish 101.5.4 No Difference No Difference The finish occurs when any part of the swim- mer's body touches the wall.
 Swimmers are not required to touch the touchpad, except when automatic relay takeoff judging equipment is in use.